kora-projects/kora-docs/mkdocs/docs/v2/ru/guides/validation.md

   exclude: true
 title: Валидация с Kora
 summary: Continue the HTTP Server guide and add body, path, and query validation with structured JSON validation errors
+description: "Step-by-step request validation for a Kora 2.0 HTTP API: the io.koraframework:validation-module artifact and ValidationModule, Kora's own constraint annotations in io.koraframework.validation.common.annotation, @Valid on a record and on a parameter, @Validate for method argument and result validation, the generated $UserRequest_Validator and $UserController__AopProxy sources, ViolationException and Violation.path().full(), and a global ViolationExceptionHttpServerResponseMapper plus ValidationHttpServerInterceptor tagged with @Tag(HttpServer.class)."
+agent:
+  use_when: "Use this file for questions about validating HTTP input in a Kora 2.0 service: io.koraframework:validation-module, ValidationModule, the Kora constraint annotations (@NotBlank, @NotEmpty, @Pattern, @Size, @Range, @Min, @Max, @Positive, @Negative, @Digits, @OneOf, @UUID, @Uri, @Url, @Past, @Future, @AssertTrue, @AssertFalse), @Valid on types and parameters, @Validate and its failFast attribute, @ValidatedBy custom constraints, Validator and ValidatorFactory, ViolationException, Violation.path().full(), turning violations into HTTP 400 with ViolationExceptionHttpServerResponseMapper and ValidationHttpServerInterceptor bound with @Tag(HttpServer.class), and why Kora validation is not Jakarta Bean Validation."
 tags: validation, http-server, json, api
 ---